 It’s all happening.
+We are moving to Spain.
 But what a month it’s been.
-The thought of a glass of wine on the other end, enjoying the warm spring sunshine of Spain, is what’s keeping me going just now.
+The thought of a glass of wine on the other end, enjoying the warm spring sunshine, is what’s keeping me going just now.
 The movers have been a few days ago.
 A great big artic lorry parked outside, loading in my house contents.
 Everything is on its way to Valencia and we’re sitting on camping chairs in an empty house, scrambling for cutlery and cups.
 Food is now kept in our baltic utility room as even the fridge freezer is gone.
 Our goodbye party next weekend will be a blast, with so much dance floor space!

 We decluttered a lot beforehand, but still we managed to fill around 50 boxes and load a almost all of our furniture.
 The idea of going with just a suitcase full of clothes did sound very appealing and quite liberating, but at the end of the day, you need something to sleep on and sit on and you’d only be buying stuff again over there.
 And hey, I did want to bring my vintage sideboards!
 Grant of Buckie were great, offering us part load to keep it affordable, as international removals can get up to 5 figure sums which is not what we wanted.

 But here we are.
-Just over a week to go until we fly.
+Just over a week to go until we are moving to Spain.
 I am sitting on a camping chair, laptop on a camping table.
 It feels weird leaving this house behind.
-The garden we spent so many hours in, planting, shaping and building, the house itself, remodelled, redecorated, modernised, made into something beautiful and totally our own.
+The garden we spent so many hours in, planting, shaping and building, the house itself, remodeled, redecorated, modernised, made into something beautiful and totally our own.
 I had my babies here.
 My youngest son was even born at home, right here in the living room.
 Such a lovely street, great neighbours.
 Nice walks in the countryside, right on our doorstep.
 So many memories.
 Ten years of our lives.
 It’ll soon become someone else’s home.
 I know they will love it.

 But I am excited for the next chapter.
 Excited for the unknown.
 Even though I know there will be plenty of challenges once we are there, from registering ourselves everywhere (hola, Spanish bureaucracy!), getting our kids into school and making them feel settled, finding our way around, building a new network of friends, learning to speak decent Spanish!
 And the cats?
 They’re coming!
 Even though we initially felt they belong in Scotland, with access to the wild, they will probably enjoy spending their retirement stretched out on our sun deck.
 I am relieved and happy they are coming, now we have made the decision, as they are part of our family after all and now we will all be together.
 They will be following us in March, overland in a fully kitted out pet transport van.
 I hope they’ll be sending us their road trip selfies!